day8/re-frame/docs/on-dynamics.md

 > **There's almost no more important point to make about re-frame than this one**

 re-frame's primary design goal is to deliver an excellent developer experience.
-And there were no sacred cows in this persuit.
-For example, even functional purity is sacrificed in places to deliver an simpler/easier developer experience.
+And there were no sacred cows in this pursuit.
+Even functional purity was sacrificed in places (gasp!) to deliver a simpler/easier developer experience.

-But nothing contributes to the goal more than re-frame having "a simple dynamic model".
+But, it was worth it, because nothing contributes to the goal more than re-frame having "a simple dynamic model".
 Almost nothing makes a programmer's job easier than a simple dynamic model.
 Almost nothing reduces bugs more than a simple dynamic model.

 ## On Dynamics

 When scientists or engineers study "Dynamics" they observe how a system develops or changes over time/space, and at the causes of those changes.
 Think of Hydrodynamics, Thermodynamics and Social Dynamics.

 A Web App is a "sequential process", and over time a sequential process will shift from one `State` to another, and consequently, often from one behaviour to another.
 The "Dynamics" of such a system involve interactions between `Computation` and `State`, across time.

-`State` is effectively congealed time -  history materialised - and it is accreted by rounds of `Computation`.Although Computation which creates the State, this Computation is itself controlled by the State because, for example, predicates on State determine which branches of Computation are executed.
+`State` is effectively congealed time -  history materialised - and it is accreted by rounds of `Computation`.
+Although Computation creates the State, it is itself controlled by the State because, for example, predicates on State determine which branches of Computation are executed.
 So, there's a feedback loop between these two.

+Egads, did someone just say feedback loop?

 For a programmer, even just a few steps into any mental simulation, there can be a lot to juggle, and we could be near the limits of our cognitive budget.
-Which leads to Dijkstra's lament.
+Which, of course, leads to Dijkstra's lament.

 Certain kinds of interactions between time, `State` & `Computation` reduce dynamic complexity, making mental simulations easier, while others do the opposite and make it virtually impossible.
 And, any